Heap Powers Advanced Web & Mobile Analytics on Massive Amounts of Data With Citus

 Heap automatically captures all the data, all the time.
 The challenge with this approach is that Heap is collecting up to 100 times as much data as other solutions, resulting in a far more complex data infrastructure.
 For the first generation of Heap, the company used Amazon Redshift.
 The solution worked well but the Redshift data model was not optimal for the types of analyses that Heap wanted to perform.
 As a result, Heap could not scale its solution to accommodate the increasing number of websites and applications that Heap anticipated onboarding, and going after larger websites was out of the question.

-Heap looked at a number of approaches to rewriting its solution and chose the Citus database because of its Postgres lineage and the ability to easily scale out a cluster of commodity servers.
-Dan Robinson, CTO at Heap, was brought in to scale the company's infrastructure, and his first project was to move the product onto a Citus backend.
+Heap looked at a number of approaches to rewriting its solution and chose the Citus database because of its Postgres lineage and the ability to easily scale out a database cluster of commodity servers with Citus.
+Dan Robinson, CTO at Heap, was brought in to scale the company's infrastructure, and his first project was to move the product onto a Citus database backend.
 Today, all of Heap’s data for all of its customers lives in a Citus database cluster, which also powers all of Heap’s analytics.

 “We are essentially a database company built around a Citus cluster.
 Without the right database in place, we would likely have failed,” said Robinson.
 “With Citus, we are able to rapidly scale our business, and the response of our customers has been fantastic.”

 Thanks to Citus, we’re powering a product that is really kind of magical for a lot of customers.
 The speed and performance of our database make it possible for them to immediately perform truly advanced analytics on any user activities they want to explore.
 All the data is already there.